maybebyte/anthesis/why-self-host.md

 - Collaborative.
 You can report bugs to developers or contribute and the software will be better for everyone as a result.
 - Quality and passion.
 The impetus for releasing FLOSS is different.
-People write libre software because they want to solve a problem.
+Writing libre software is a labor of love and people do it because they want to solve a problem.
 - Often more private and secure due to code review.
 - Transparent--libre software isn't trying to hide anything because the source code is publicly available.
 - More likely to adhere to the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
+- People in the community volunteer their time to help others in need.
+- Unmaintained software can later be revived.
+- Old hardware is still viable.
+You're not forced to upgrade every few years.
+- Some of it is just plain cool.

 Contrast with [proprietary
 software](https://www.gnu.org/proprietary/proprietary.en.html):